-Applicants do not get to choose a lawyer unless they are charged with offences for which the maximum penalty, if convicted, is life imprisonment.
-However, there is no choice of counsel where an applicant is charged with break and enter under the

-Criminal Code or a trafficking offence under the Controlled Drugs & Substances Act (CDSA) where life imprisonment the maximum sentence.
-An approved who applicant choice of counsel can choose any lawyer resident in the Territories Northwest who is on the panel and willing and able to take the case.
+Applicants do not get to choose a lawyer unless they are charged with offences for which the penalty, if convicted. maximum life imprisonment.
+However, there is no choice of counsel where an applicant is charged with break and enter under the Criminal Code or a trafficking offence under the Controlled Drugs & Substances Act (CDSA) where life imprisonment is the maximum sentence.
+An approved applicant who has choice of counsel can choose any lawyer resident in the Northwest Territories who is on the panel and willing and able to take the case.